 What’s it like working on one of the most beautiful shows on TV right now?
-Tim Streeto and Kate Sanford – editors on Amazon’s The Marvelous Mrs. Maisel have the answer – they all work in one studio.
-From editing, art design, production and writing, the cast and crew all work in close proximity.
+Tim Streeto and Kate Sanford – editors on Amazon’s The Marvelous Mrs. Maisel – have the answer: they all work in one studio.
+From writing, production design, shooting and editing, the cast and crew all work in close proximity.
 I caught up with the editors to talk about how they edit episodes and set the pace.
-We talk about editing the telethon sequence and how they cut the Paris sequences.
+We talked about editing the telethon sequence and the Paris scenes.

 Read our chat below.

-The season opens going to Paris.
+The season opens with a trip to Paris.
 How did you approach that as editors to give it a Parisian vibe?

 Kate: After working on season one, we were delighted.
-I think our viewers were to, to just go someplace new.
-Paris was exciting, beautiful and romantic.
-It was a lot of fun.
-Last season, I started first and I was able to cut all of the Paris sequences.
+I think our viewers were also excited to go someplace new.

 What’s the process of working together as a team?

-Dan wrote that telethon and in typical fashion, he loves repetition and repetition of dialogue and situations.
-The fact we kept revisiting the control room and having them pop up there, get yelled at was really funny.
+Dan wrote that telethon episode and in typical fashion, he used repetition of dialogue and situations.
+The fact that Midge and Susie kept revisiting the control room and having them pop up there and get yelled at was really funny.

-You talk about getting the balance right which you talk about.
-How do you get that tone right in the editing room?
+You talk about the balance of comedy and drama on the show- how do you get that tone right in the editing room?

 One thing that is so apparent is how much like family you are.
 What is that environment like for you?

-Tim: It starts – because we’re all working in the same place.
+Tim: Well, first of all, we’re all working in the same place, Steiner Studios in the Brooklyn Navy Yard.
 The writers and the art department are down the hall.
-The production is down the hall.
-Everyone is invited to the table reads, and you get to know the crew.
-You get to know people.
-Some of us have worked together on other shows, but Amy and Dan are open to having people come and see us in the editing room.
+The production office is down the hall.
+Everyone is invited to the table reads, and you really get to know the crew.
+You get to know people you might not usually get to know working in post.
+And some of us have worked together on other shows, brought along to this one mainly by Dhana Gilbert, our producer.
+Also, Amy and Dan are open to having people come and see us in the editing room.
+David Mullen, our DP comes by, Bill Groom, our production designer comes by.
 Kate and I love it.
-We love being part of the show.
-On other shows, you’re in editing and you’re in a post-production place.
-There’s a movie or a commercial next door and that’s nice in a different way and you have less interruption.
+Maybe it also has a family feel because Amy and Dan are married.
+They kind of feel like our parents, I guess!